Seneca-ICTOER/OPS102/docs/01-Introduction-to-OS/04-GUI-CLI.md

 to update it:

--  A GUI on a 1920x1080 ("full high definition") monitor displays about 6 megabytes of data (2 million pixels x 3 bytes per pixel)
+-  A GUI on a 1920x1080 ("full high definition") monitor displays about 6 megabytes of data (2 million pixels x 3 bytes per pixel) at one time

 -  A CLI (or TUI) on an 80x25 character terminal displays about 2 kilobytes of data (0.002 megabytes) at one time